Homeschooled students have the same requirements and admissions process for the Dual Enrollment/Early College Program.

 What is a transcript?

 A transcript is a record of all the classes a student has taken in their high school career and the grades they earned.
 Each transcript should include two semesters per academic year, and a cumulative grade point average for a 4.0 grading scale.
-Please see example.
+Please click here to see an example.

 How do you apply?

 Send your application, your transcript and a copy of your state approved test scores to the Academic Outreach Office at GRCC.

 If I am a homeschooled student, who signs as my counselor/principal?